Paul Mooney (comedian): Career

 He was the head writer for the first year of Fox's In Living Color, inspiring the character Homey D. Clown, played by Damon Wayans.
-Mooney later went on to play Wayans' father in the Spike Lee film Bamboozled as the comedian Junebug.
+Mooney later went on to play Wayans' father in the Spike Lee-directed film Bamboozled as the comedian Junebug.

 Mooney initially appeared in the sketches "Ask a Black Dude" and "Mooney at the Movies" on Comedy Central's Chappelle's Show.
 He later appeared as Negrodamus, an African American version of Nostradamus.
-As Negrodamus, Mooney ad-libbed the "answers to life's most unsolvable mysteries" such as "Why do white people love Wayne Brady?"
-(Answer: "Because Wayne Brady makes Bryant Gumbel look like Malcolm X.") Mooney was planning to reprise his role as Negrodamus in the third season of the Chappelle's Show, before Dave Chappelle left the show due to creative and contractual differences.
+As Negrodamus, Mooney ad-libbed the "answers to life's most unsolvable mysteries" such as "Why do white people love Wayne Brady?" (answer: "Because Wayne Brady makes Bryant Gumbel look like Malcolm X").
+Mooney was planning to reprise his role as Negrodamus in the third season of the Chappelle's Show, before Dave Chappelle left the show due to creative and contractual differences.

 In 2006, Mooney hosted the BET tribute to Black History Month titled 25 Most @#%!
 Moments in Black History.
 In this show, he narrated some of the most shameful incidents involving African Americans since 1980.
 The top 25 moments included incidents involving Marion Barry, Terrell Owens, Wilson Goode, Michael Jackson, Flavor Flav, Whitney Houston, and Tupac Shakur.

 In 2007, Mooney released his first book, the memoir Black Is the New White.

 In November 2014, Paul's brother announced that Mooney had prostate cancer.
 Mooney continued to tour, and perform his stand-up comedy act.